kotlin-hands-on/hands-on/Building Web Applications with React and Kotlin JS/01_Introduction.md

 ### What we are going to build

 The annual [*KotlinConf*](https://kotlinconf.com/) is the event to visit if you want to learn more about Kotlin and exchange with the community.
-With 1300 attendees and a ton of workshops and sessions, KotlinConf 2018 offered a wealth of information.
+With 1300 attendees and a ton of workshops and sessions, KotlinConf 2018 offered a wealth of information, much of which is still valuable to this very day!
 For anyone needing to still catch up, all the videos are available on YouTube!

 The project that we will create throughout this tutorial - *KotlinConf Explorer* - will allow users to get an overview of the talks, quickly mark them as *seen* or *unseen*, and watch them all from one page: perfect for a Kotlin-binge-session!